-It’s never a good idea to log into websites and make online purchases while using public Wi-Fi because network access can be intercepted and a fraudster can steal your browsing history and personal information.
+Avoid logging into websites and making online purchases while using public Wi-Fi because network access can be intercepted and a fraudster can steal your browsing history and personal information.
 Instead, use your secure home Wi-Fi or personal VPN.

 3. Beware of email scams

 Fraudsters take advantage of the uptick in email offers around the holidays by sending fabricated emails that contain viruses and malware.
 Do not click on emails and links from unknown or suspicious brands.
 Look for red flags like misspellings, unfamiliar sending addresses and links that look suspicious when you hover over them.